Kimberley Nixon: Career

 In June 2013, Nixon starred in "Greenshaw's Folly" in the sixth series of ITV's Agatha Christie's Marple, with Matt Willis, Fiona Shaw, Julia Sawalha, Vic Reeves and Martin Compston.

 She starred in the 2014 BBC One Wales television remake of Dylan Thomas' radio drama Under Milk Wood as Myfanwy Price.

 She also starred in the Playhouse Presents one-off episode The Dog Thrower, with Matthew Perry and Tim Key, which aired on 1 May 2014 on Sky Arts.

 Nixon starred in the medical drama Critical, with Lennie James, Emma Fryer and Paul Bazely, that debuted on Sky 1 on 24 February 2015.
 She also starred in a Welsh thriller titled Kingdom of Rain, with Julian Lewis Jones and Robert Kazinsky.
 She took a lead role in the third season of Outlander.

 In 2022, Nixon appeared as Donna in the BBC drama Life and Death in the Warehouse.

 In 2023, Nixon played the role of Ms Parkinson in Channel 4's standalone drama Consent.

+In 2026, Nixon stars in the one-woman show, Baby Brain, a semi-autobiographical play about a new mum struggling with postpartum psychosis.
+It premiered to a sold out performance in Porter's Cardiff, and received a 5-star review from The Edit Wales.
+The show will enjoy a UK tour in 2026, including the Edinburgh Fringe (Assembly).
+Nixon's autobiography, She Seems Fine To Me, about her personal experience with perinatal OCD, is published by Simon & Schuster.